Learning Geometry-Guided Depth via Projective Modeling for Monocular 3D Object Detection: Introduction

-In this paper, we propose a novel geometric formula by principled modeling of the relationships between the scene depth and different geometry elements predicted from the deep network for the task of monocular 3D object detection, including 2D bounding boxes, 3D object dimensions, and object poses.
+In this paper, we propose an effective holistic geometric formula by principled modeling of the relationships between the depth and different geometry elements predicted from the deep network for the task of monocular 3D object detection, including 2D bounding boxes, 3D object dimensions, object poses, and object positions.
 We further implement the proposed formula to develop a geometry-based network module, which can be flexibly embedded into the deep learning framework, allowing effective geometry-aware learning on the representation level for guiding the depth estimation and advancing the monocular 3D object detection.
 Besides, the geometry module can be utilized during both the training and inference phases without additional complex post-processing.
-Moreover, we provide a simple yet strong baseline for ensuring robust learning with the proposed geometry module, which is achieved through addressing the severe misalignment between the annotated 2D bounding box and the projected 2D bounding box from the 3D annotations.
+Moreover, we provide a simple yet strong baseline for ensuring robust learning with the proposed geometry module, which is achieved through addressing the severe misalignment between the annotated 2D box and the projected 2D box from the 3D annotations.
 This effective baseline achieves an AP of 13.37\% under the moderate setting of car category on the KITTI \emph{val} set.